pablo-meier/Pablog/frog-sources/posts/2013-09-30-breaking-bad.md

 repeatedly threatened, and emotionally abused. _Maybe_ she can be a bit harsh on Walt, I think?
 And as for being "hypocritical," who on that show isn't?
-And aren't these people usually fans of Walt, the king of trying to have his cake and eat it to?
+And aren't these people usually fans of Walt, the king of trying to have his cake and eat it too?
 Isn't that what the show is kind of about?
 To me it just seemed like Skyler is a sharp woman who's trying to do the best she can given what she's got.
 Most antifans don't point out better things she could have done AND account for the leeway they give every other character on the show.